simphotonics/simulated_annealing/README.md

 quantities like the current system energy, temperature, and the intermediate solutions.

-The figure below shows a typical SA log where the x-coordinate of the solution (green dots) converges after 750 iteration.
+The figure below shows a typical SA log where the x-coordinate of the solution (green dots) converges asymptotically to 0.5 after 750 iteration.
 A projection of the energy function onto the x-y plane is shown in the inset.
+Note that the global minimum of the energy function occurs at x = 0.5.
 The graph is discussed in more detail [here].

 ![Convergence Graph](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/convergenceWithInset.svg?sanitize=true)